The history of Granville Island in British Columbia

 The history of Granville Island in British Columbia – Photo By Thanasis Bounas

-The Granville Island Public Market, which opened in 1979, became the centerpiece of this transformation.
-The island became home to artisans, theaters, restaurants, galleries, and public spaces, attracting locals and tourists alike.
+The Granville Island Public Market, opened in 1979, became the centerpiece of the island’s rebirth.

 The history of Granville Island in British Columbia - Photo By Thanasis Bounas